sodrin/CS321-004/README.md

 ```
 The -b flag is shorthand for the git branch (to create a branch) and git checkout (to switch to branch)

-(this will update the current folder with the files from your current branch)
+(This will update the current folder with the files from your current branch.
+Everytime you use the git checkout command, the folder directory on your machine will be updated with the selected branch's files.)

-(make the necessary changes you want)
+Now go and make the changes you want.

 When you're ready to commit and push changes, do the following.